prosvita/QIRIMTATARTILI/text/mark_tven/__tom_soyyerniñ_serguzeştleri/_chapter/mark_tven__tom_soyyerniñ_serguzeştleri_chapter_01.en.md

 She went to the open door and stood in it and looked out among the tomato vines and "jimpson" weeds that constituted the garden.
 % Tom wasn't here either.
-% Raising her voice so that she could be heard very far away,the old women:
+%  Old woman raising her voice so that she could be heard very far away:

 %- Tom!- she shouted.